aws-samples/hive-emr-on-eks/hive-metastore-chart/README.md

 # HMS (Hive Metastore Service) Helm Chart

 Beginning in Hive 3.0, Hive Metastore can be run without the rest of Hive being installed.
 This decoupling provides us a way to implement the Metastore service as a stateless microservice in Kubernetes infrastructure.
-This Helm chart (package) encapsulates all configurations and components needed to deploy a HNS, and helps us to easily install a NHS as a scalable and secure k8s application.
+This Helm chart (package) encapsulates all configurations and components needed to deploy a HNS, and helps us to easily install a HMS as a scalable and secure k8s application.

 Get the Helm command tool:
 ```bash